 - Elective (2 EC): In addition to the BIT INC reflection group report, students also produce an individual report on one of the elective topics.
 The elective topics will be centered on more narrow topics where students can pursue more particular interests, in collaboration with a supervisor who is an expert on the topic.
 Students choose an elective in the first week and, together with supervisor, determines a corresponding research question.
 There will be one lecture dedicated to each elective, and students will be given guidance for themselves finding and making use of relevant literature and empirical research.

-Both for BIT all mandatory modules have to be completed upon starting BIT INC (e.g. 120 EC excluding the minor modules).
+All mandatory modules of the BIT programme (M1-M8) have to be completed upon starting BIT INC (e.g. 120 EC excluding the minor modules).